petk/php-build-system/README.md

   * To be able to use full condition syntax in `cmake_dependent_option()`.
 * 3.23
   * To be able to use `target_sources(FILE_SET)`, otherwise `install(FILES)`
-    should be used, when installing PHP built files to their destinations.
+    should be used when installing files to their destinations.
 * 3.24
   * To be able to set `CMAKE_COMPILE_WARNING_AS_ERROR`, otherwise INTERFACE library should be used instead.